m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/actions/fade-alpha.md

 # FadeAlpha

-The `FadeAlpha` action changes the entity's opacity over time.
+The `FadeAlpha` action changes the node's opacity over time.

 The options object for the `FadeAlpha` action has the following properties:

-- `alpha`: The opacity of the entity once the Action has completed.
+- `alpha`: The opacity of the node once the Action has completed.
 - `duration`: The duration of the animation in milliseconds.
 - `runDuringTransition`: A boolean indicating whether the action should run during a transition.
 This is an optional property.
 If not specified, the default is `false`.